AnselmoGPP/SQL_tests/README.md

 Folders in "projects":

-- "tests": Parsing a CSV and creation of a DB.
+- "tests": Basic SQL operations.

-- "world_cities": Application that uses the previously created DB that allows the user to query and get data about cities of the world.
+- "world_cities": Parsing a CSV, creation of a DB, and creation of an application that, using that DB, allows the user to query and get data about cities of the world.

 Links: